Emad-W/Friendly-DarkTheme/README.md

 Hope you like it,

 ### For more information
-* For issues and features, please refer to the orginal Githib repo [Friendly-DarkTheme Github](https://github.com/Emad-W/Friendly-DarkTheme)
+* For issues and feature requests, please refer to the orginal Githib repo [Friendly-DarkTheme Github](https://github.com/Emad-W/Friendly-DarkTheme)

 **Enjoy!**